Unpacking the Global Phenomenon of Forced Migration

-Around 80 million people have been forcibly displaced by war or political violence worldwide.
-Several million more have fled their homes because of environmental disasters and socio-economic marginalisation.
-As there is no immediate end in sight to this steadily increasing global trend, forced migration is one of the most pressing challenges facing world politics today.
-We focus on the background to this phenomenon in our study regions.
+Approximately 80 million people worldwide are currently displaced due to war or political violence.
+Millions more have fled their homes because of environmental disasters and socio-economic marginalisation.
+As there is no immediate end in sight, forced migration is one of the most pressing challenges facing world politics today.
+We focus on the causes of this phenomenon in our study regions.

 Research Project | 01/12/2021 - 30/11/2024